jedisct1/blobcrypt/README.md

 The only prerequisite is [http://doc.libsodium.org/](libsodium).

-Then, combine the source files by running:
+Combine the source files by running:

     make